Knee Care in KL & PJ at CSC

 - Knee joint wear and mobility restrictions

-How Non-Surgical Knee Care Supports Walking, Stability, and Joint Function
+How Knee Care Supports Walking, Stairs, and Joint Control

-Knee function is essential for walking, stairs, bending, standing, and weight-bearing activity.
-When the meniscus, ligaments, cartilage, surrounding muscles, or soft tissues are under repeated stress, the knee may begin to feel stiff, unstable, or less comfortable during daily use.
+Knee function is important for walking, stairs, standing, bending, squatting, and getting up after sitting.
+When the meniscus, ligaments, cartilage, tendons, muscles, or kneecap tracking are not working well together, the knee may feel stiff, swollen, unstable, or less confident during daily movement.

 Structured Recovery Methods for Knee Mobility and Long-Term Support